VertebrateResequencing/wr/README.md

 But an old spinning disk or an old disk controller (eg. limited to 100MB/s) could cause things to slow to a crawl in this edge case.
-"High performance" disk systems like Lustre should also be avoided, since these tend to have incredibly bad performance when dealing with many tiny reads and writes to small files.
+"High performance" disk systems like Lustre should also be avoided, since these tend to have incredibly bad performance when dealing with many tiny writes to small files.

-If this is the only hardware you have available to you, you can minimise the impact of disk performance by reorganising your workflow such that you add all your jobs in a single `wr add` call, instead of calling `wr add` many times with subsets of those jobs.
+If this is the only hardware you have available to you, you can half the impact of disk performance by reorganising your workflow such that you add all your jobs in a single `wr add` call, instead of calling `wr add` many times with subsets of those jobs.

 Implemented so far
 ------------------